Effective Dispute Resolution With Commercial Litigation Lawyers In Morristown And Hasbrouck Heights

 Insurance Brokers And Professional Negligence

-A court may only grant judgment against an insurance broker, however, where there can be no conclusion other than that the broker was “ignorant of available coverage, failed to obtain requested coverage or failed to advise to the customer of the unavailability of requested coverage.”
+A court may only grant judgment against an insurance broker, however, where there can be no conclusion other than that the broker was “ignorant of available coverage, failed to obtain requested coverage or failed to advise the customer of the unavailability of requested coverage.”
 Avery v.
 Arthur E. Armitage Agency, 242 N.J.
 Super.
 293, 303 (App.
 Div.
 1990).
 Quality Pro Painters, LLC v.
 Global Underwriters Agency, Inc. (Sup.
 Ct., March 2015).

-Call Scirocco Law, PC at 973-968-6321 to schedule a consultation to learn more about your legal options in commercial disputes.
+Call Scirocco Law, PC, at 973-968-6321 to schedule a consultation to learn more about your legal options in commercial disputes.
 Our team of professionals is here to serve you.